ldv-klever/klever/docs/tutorial.rst

 To open code coverage repots for safes you need to open a page with a list of safes (:numref:`tutorial_opening_list_safes_page`) and then open a particular safe page (:numref:`tutorial_opening_safe_page`).
-Like for unsafe you can show on the code coverage legend and statistics as well as to show code coverage for particular source files (:numref:`tutorial_safe_code_coverage_report`).
+Like for unsafe you can show on code coverage legend and statistics as well as to show code coverage for particular source files (:numref:`tutorial_safe_code_coverage_report`).

 .. _tutorial_opening_list_safes_page:
 .. figure:: ./media/tutorial/opening-list-safes-page.png